autogenai/easy-problems-that-llms-get-wrong/README.md

 The Benchmark can be modified or extended by editing the `linguistic_benchmark.json` file in the root directory.
 Ensure the format remains consistent with existing entries.

+### Future Work and Limitations

+There are vast limitations to this approach, but further improvements might include:

+* [ ] Expanding the Linguistic Benchmark beyond thirty questions to increase statistical significance and test a more diverse range of inputs.
+* [ ] Using multiple-choice questions to make evaluation more reliable.
+* [ ] Running inference multiple times with the temperature for each model set above zero (standardised and equivalent across all architectures) and generating aggregate statistics.
+* [ ] Testing on a sample of smaller LLMs to see if performance is correlated to model size.
+* [ ] Fine-tuning models with a training dataset of perturbed variations of well-known logictype problems found in the training corpora (on the internet) to see if this decreases overfitting variance.
+* [ ] Testing advanced regularisation techniques for LLMs during the pre-training process.
+* [ ] Finding better methodologies to keep LLM outputs deterministic.

 ### Contributing

 Contributions to enhance or extend the functionality of this tool are welcome.
 Please adhere to conventional coding standards and include unit tests with your pull requests.